-No exceptional event likely to influence CRH's activity and markets occurred in 2018.
-For many years, CRH's activities have been impaired by the uncertainties related to future changes in EU banking regulations affecting CRH's bond issue activities and by the ECB's quantitative easing policy, which threatens the income derived from the investment of its capital.
+No exceptional event likely to influence CRH's activity and markets occurred in 2019.

+The uncertainties related to future changes in EU banking regulations affecting CRH's bond issue activities that had been weighing on CRH's operations for several years have been dispelled.

+CRH is still affected by the ECB's quantitative easing policy, which threatens the income derived from the investment of its capital and thus compelled CRH to adjust its investment strategy.

 6.4.
-ISSUER'S DEPENDENCY VIS-À-VIS PATENTS, LICENCES OR INDUSTRIAL, COMMERCIAL OR FINANCIAL AGREEMENTS
+ISSUER'S DEPENDENCY VIS-À-VIS PATENTS, LICENCES AND INDUSTRIAL, COMMERCIAL OR FINANCIAL AGREEMENTS